AndreiOrlov3C/ClientoBox/README.md

 ClientoBox
 ==========

-Library and example for ClientoBox API
+Library and examples for ClientoBox API.
+See last version of documentation here: http://clientobox.ru/Documentation.pdf